 Water: Unlimited bottles

-If you elect to spend the night camping, we’ll be sure to wake up early in order to catch the sunrise over the Great Wall, so be sure to have your cameras ready!
+If you elect to spend the night camping, we'll be sure to wake up early to catch the sunrise over the Great Wall, so be sure to have your cameras ready!

 The hiking today will cover about 10km/6miles.
 The Jiankou section is known for its ruggedness and wild beauty, and you will be in awe of the marvelous views it affords.
-Be sure to see the watchtower known as “Eagle on the peak”, this tower is extremely high and forms the highest reaching point of the Jiankou section.
-This is the pinnacle of exotic Great Wall scenery.
+Be sure to see the watchtower known as "Eagle on the peak," this tower is extraordinarily high.
+It forms the highest reaching point of the Jiankou section.
+It is the pinnacle of exotic Great Wall scenery.